ahaywood/Web-Interactivity-and-Engagement/chapter-1/index.md

 <div class="message">You will never want to edit the wp-admin folder.
 If WordPress is updated it will overwrite any changes made here.</div>

 The wp-admin folder contains the files that tell WordPress how to function.
-The files here are not meant to be modified since they are the files that do all of the work that you don’t have to.
+The files here are not meant to be modified since they are the files that do all of the work that you don't have to.
 The files here are changed whenever you update WordPress.
 WordPress defaults to updating automatically too, so any changes here would be overwritten if you have this setting enabled.
-But don’t worry about that - you are using this dynamic CMS exactly for the reason that you wouldn’t have to modify its core functionality.
+But don't worry about that - you are using this dynamic CMS exactly for the reason that you wouldn't have to modify its core functionality.

 ##### WP-CONTENT